TangleSpider/tangle-monorepo/README.md

     - Donate function needs to emit an event.
     - Buying/selling Tangle (having it transferred to address A) should mark A as having received Tangle.
 - Website/App updates:
-    - Limit collected addresses to 250, some chains cannot handle 500 (FIXED).
+    - (FIXED) Limit collected addresses to 250, some chains cannot handle 500 airdrops
     - Don't let people collect X addresses with distribution tool if they have less than X Tangle
     - Indicator for current LP staked vs (current LP staked + current LP unstaked) for staking slider
     - Add Reward Breakdown %s for % of reward points in a category